JohnKendrick/PDielec/BuildDocs/phonana.md

 # INTRODUCTION
+Phonana has been superceded by the pdgui program.
+For the time being the details of algorithms used in the analysis section of pdgui will be kept here.
+It is reccommended that users use the pdgui package program for any analysis.

 Phonana is a 'helper' program which uses the underlying modules of PDielec to read an output file from an MM or QM calculation of the phonon modes in a crystal.
 The phonon modes are analysed and the percentage of molecular centre-of-mass and rigid body rotational motion in each mode is calculated.
 Using the results of the analysis it is possible to differentiate between inter- and intra-molecular phonon modes (see for instance Jepsen et al [@Jepsen2007]).